franccoina/franccoina/README.md

 🌱 &nbsp;In my free time, I pursue Graphic Design and Visual Arts projects as some of my 'hidden' passions.

-🧠 &nbsp;I'm on track for learning more about Artificial Intelligence.
+🧠 &nbsp;I'm on track for learning more about UX / UI Design.
 Also into calisthenics.

 💬 &nbsp;Feel free to reach me out for working on any of your potential ideas... or just for a chat.